 Content warning: This article discusses the death of a student.

-Information about Columbia’s Counseling and Psychological Services can be found here, and information about Barnard’s Furman Counseling Center can be found here.
-Columbia Nightline provides free, anonymous peer listening services.
+Information about Columbia’s Counseling and Psychological Services can be found here, and about Barnard’s Rosemary Furman Counseling Center here.
+Students on- and off-campus may contact the CPS clinician-on-call, available 24/7, at (212) 854-2878.
+Columbia Nightline provides free, anonymous peer listening services and can be reached at 212-854-7777.
 A full list of Columbia’s health and well-being resources can be found here.
-To reach the National Suicide Prevention Lifeline, call 800-273-8255.